rust-embedded/rust-i2cdev/README.md

 machine (although it could be).
 In those cases, you will need to cross-compile.
 See https://github.com/japaric/rust-cross for pointers.

+## Minimum Supported Rust Version (MSRV)

+This crate is guaranteed to compile on stable Rust 1.32.0 and up.
+It *might* compile with older versions but that may change in any new patch release.

 ## License

 Licensed under either of